psalaets/vue-jscodeshift-adapter/README.md

 The instructions below assume you're familiar with [jscodeshift](https://github.com/facebook/jscodeshift).

-### 1. Create a warpped transform function
+### 1. Create a wrapped transform function

 This module wraps the `transform()` function, enabling it to run on Vue single file components (sfc).

 The two main use cases are:

-a.
+- a.
 Modify one or more parts of an sfc
-b.
+- b.
 Run a codemod on just the `<script>` part of an sfc

 #### a.
 Modify a sfc's script, template or style